Mintbase/mintbase-js/packages/sdk/src/delist/README.md

 Token approvals are permissions granted to decentralized apps to transfer tokens you own on your behalf.

-This means that the marketplace won't be able to list your token for sale because they won't be able to transfer it once its sold.
+Removing this approval means that the marketplace won't be able to list your token for sale because they won't be able to transfer it once its sold.

 Delisting removes the stored listing from the market contract resulting in the recovery of the storage deposit.

-If no marketAddress is provided approval is removed from all markets/accounts
+If no `marketId` is provided approval is removed from all markets/accounts

-If you wish to remove a listing specifically on the mintbase market addresses are:
+If you wish to remove a listing specifically on the mintbase market, addresses are:

 testnet: `market-v2-beta.mintspace2.testnet`
 mainnet: `simple.market.mintbase1.near`

-**As with all new SDK api methods, this call should be wrapped in [execute](../#execute) and passed a signing method
+**As with all new SDK api methods, this call should be wrapped in [execute](../#execute) and passed a signing method**

 ## delist(args: DelistArgs): NearContractCall